ejolly/pymer4/docs/contributing/developing.md

 Sitting on-top of this "functional core" is the `pymer4.models` module which  serves as the "imperative shell" that defines the 4 core classes intended for typical use (`lm`, `glm`, `lmer`, `glmer`).
 These models follow an inheritence diagram that looks like this:

 - `pymer4.models.base.model`: base class that implements most of the core functionality shared by all models
-- `pymer4.models.lm.lm`: extends the base class with support for boostrapping
+- `pymer4.models.lm.lm`: extends the base class with support for bootstrapping
-- `pymer4.models.lmer.lmer`: extends the base class with support for boostrapping and random-effects
+- `pymer4.models.lmer.lmer`: extends the base class with support for bootstrapping and random-effects
 - `pymer4.models.glm.glm`: extends `lm` with support for `family` and `link` functions, parameter expontentiation (`False` by default), and predictions on the `'response'` scale by default
 - `pymer4.models.glmer.glmer`: extends `lmer` with support for `family` and `link` functions, parameter expontentiation (`False` by default), and predictions on the `'response'` scale by default